top of page

 Growth and Expansion

-By the end of 2022, A Vision For You had a full census and seven houses.
+By the end of 2022, A Vision For You had reached full census and operated seven recovery residences.
 In 2023, they launched an Intensive Outpatient Treatment Program.
-The summer of 2024 marked a significant milestone as the organization’s services had grown and expanded, leading to confusion and blurred understanding within the community.
+The summer of 2024 marked a turning point as the growing number of services created some confusion in the community about the organization’s identity and structure.

-Surrender Program: The flagship voluntary self-help social model recovery program.
+• Surrender Program – the flagship abstinence-based social model program.

 Our Commitment Today